leetechguru/leetechguru/README.md

-# Hi there, I'm John 👋
+# Hi there, I'm Leo 👋

 I am a passionate Full-Stack Developer who loves to build scalable web applications.
 I focus on modern JavaScript frameworks like React and Node.js.